 How is a PDO diagnosed?

 Your healthcare provider will examine your face and mouth.
-He will feel your parotid gland to learn how swollen it is.
+Your provider will feel your parotid gland to learn how swollen it is.
 You may need any of the following:

 - Blood tests will show infection and which germ is causing it.